This is a complete comparison between Mintos Vs Bondora.

 I use them all in synergy because I want to diversificate.

-- Estateguru, for its part, is super efficient and has a team of professionals that inspires confidence.
+- Estateguru is super efficient and has a team of professionals that inspires confidence.

-- IUVO is excellent (12%) and has a good performance so far.
+- IUVO is excellent (11%) and has a decent performance so far.

 Which investors are best suited to these P2P?